 We normally wrote more than a page; sometimes the envelope contained about 3-5 pages or more.
 So, it’s a pretty thick envelope.
 It’s such a joy receiving these letters.

-I’m not sure if people still use this old method of personal communication (not business letters).
-Contacting someone is so much faster and convenient these days via phone and the internet.
+I’m not sure if people still use this old method for personal communication (not business letters).
+Contacting someone is so much faster and more convenient these days via phone and the internet.

 It’s definitely environmentally friendly sending messages electronically.
 But…